 1. Mandate: The ultimate responsibility for the affairs of the Institute shall be vested in the Committee which will take such action as may best further the purpose of the Institute.
 Without limiting the generality of the above, the Committee will:

 a) accept funds from the University, Foundations, Governments, Industry and other organizations and individuals for the carrying out of research.
-Applications for external funding will be subject to approval of the Office of Research.
+Applications for funding will be subject to approval of the Office of Research.

 b) decide, on the advice of the Awards Panel, the levels of financial support to be awarded to successful grant applicants;